How much has Account-Based Marketing evolved in the last 12-18 months?

 I’d say there has been a lot more experimenting with ABM in the last year and that created even more demand for more precise data and actionable results.

 How does Influ2 serve contextual content to customers?
 How does website strategy differ from mobile customers – what benefits does Influ2 have over the non-users?

 Influ2 has a unique take on serving content through ads.
 Person-based advertising approach Influ2 uses, means that you select specific people to show your ads to, and you control which content they see and how often.
 So, you can create different ad campaigns for different personas and contextualize content for every persona.

 Our starting point is the person our clients want to reach.
 Different people have different habits in their online behavior, our job is to understand that behavior and serve ads across platforms and devices that are typically used by each particular person.

 How do MarTech and Programmatic Advertising converge at Influ2?
-What kind of integration are we talking with your ABM solutions for Customer Acquisition?
+What kind of integration are we talking about with your ABM solutions for Customer Acquisition?

 Could you tell us about the changing nature of Marketing Campaigns and how much of it impacts Lead Generation tactics?

 Even those who have already tried ABM, understand that it is not the accounts, but people who make decisions.
 So, in their marketing campaigns, companies are now trying to focus on people, on very specific people.
 So, I would say marketing campaigns become more focused, hence more contextual.
-And the success of the campaign has now more to do with the precision of targeting and quality, relevance, rather than the number of leads we are so used to seeing in a lead generation.
+And the success of the campaign has now more to do with the precision of targeting and quality, relevance, rather than the number of leads we are so used to seeing in lead generation.

 What titles in the industry are you currently selling to?
 Which regions have been the fastest and most responsive to adopting ABM products?